filodb/FiloDB/README.md

 ### FiloDB PromQL Extensions

+FiloDB supports computing Z-score queries.
+It represents the distance between the raw score and the population mean in units of the standard deviation.
+This can be used for anomaly detection.

 Since FiloDB supports multiple schemas, with possibly more than one value column per schema, there needs to be a way to specify the target column to query.
 This is done using a `::columnName` suffix in the metric name, like this request which pulls out the "min" column:

     http_req_timer::min{_ws_="demo", _ns_="foo"}